 - Subscription plans can be expensive for some

 Plans begin at $24.99 per year but the lifetime plan has been discontinued, unfortunately.
 You can use Duet to mirror or use iPhone as a second monitor for non-commercial purposes in the free version, for a short duration but that’s only good for testing the app and getting a feel of it.

 2. Splashtop Wired XDisplay

-Splashtop Wired XDisplay is another platform-agnostic app that can easily turn your iPhone into a second monitor.
+Splashtop Wired XDisplay is another platform-agnostic app that can easily turn your iPhone into a second monitor connected with Windows and macOS PC.
 Again, you can both mirror as well as extend your primary monitor, both Windows and macOS, using Splashtop.
 However, as the name suggests, it requires a cable.
 But using a cable is not a bad thing.
 In fact, it makes using iPhone as second monitor a more reliable and stable experience.
 No lags.

 Above is my Windows 11 desktop, open on my iPhone with the Splashtop UI open.
 Here is how that looks.

 You can check framerate and resolution but that would also depend on the type of monitor or screen you are using.
 Max supported is 60fps at 1080p, Splashtop is super easy to use with little

 On the plus side, it is completely free if you are not interested in remote capabilities.
 Splashtop offers different plans for remote workers, helpdesks, and businesses in case you want to use it for commercial purposes.

 Another solution to turn your iPhone into a second monitor while using Windows PC or MacBook as the primary computer.
 While using the app, I was able to mirror my Windows 11 screen on my iPhone, however, I couldn’t extend it.
 Spacedesk homepage does mention ‘extension’ though.
 May be a bug or an incompatible driver at play here?